StorageTechDictionary/StorageTechDictionary.github.io/README.md

 ## Contributing
 If you wish to add a new term to the dictionary:
-* Navigate to the file `data/dictionary.json`, click the edit (pencil) icon in the top right, and add a new entry at the bottom of the file (but within the square brackets).
+* Navigate to the file `data/dictionary.yaml`, click the edit (pencil) icon in the top right, and add a new entry in the appropriate spot (alphabetically sorted).
-The json format of the entry should look something like the following:
+* The yaml format of the entry should look something like the following:
 ```
-[
-    ...
-    {
-        "term": "<term>",
-        "aka": [<a list of alternative names or abbreviations, if any>],
-        "description": "<an informative description, that preferably comes with some examples or usages>",
-        "tags": [<a list of tags, like "Term", "Feature", "Good-Practice", "Bad-Practice", "StorageTech Contraption">]
-    },
-    ...
-]
+- term: Block Update Detector
+  aka:
+    - BUD
+  tags:
+    - Contraption
+  description: >-
+    A Block Update detector is a device that has something happen when it
+    receives an update.
+Example: A piston that is @[Quasi-powered](Quasi
+    connectivity) but not yet updated is called "BUDded", and will fire when
+    updated.
+This term is sometimes used to refer to a component that is being
+    QC powered by saying it's "BUD powered".
 ```
+ * Multiple `aka` or `tags` entries can be listed. `aka` can be dropped if there are no frequently used synonyms or abbreviations.
+ * Hyperlinks can be added with the format: `[anchor text](https://example.com)`
+ * Entry mentions (which will link to other terms in the dictionary) can be added with either: `@[term]` or `@[alternative text](term)`.
+ * Avoid exceeding 80 characters per line (including the leading spaces).
-* Once you are finised with writing your entry, you should select the full contents of the file with Ctrl+A, and copy paste it into a JSON validator like [JSONLint](https://jsonlint.com/) to verify that the JSON is formatted correctly.
+* Once you are finised with writing your entry, you should select the full contents of the file with Ctrl+A, and copy paste it into a YAML validator like [YAMLLint](https://YAMLLint.com/) to verify that the YAML is formatted correctly.
-* Once it is, then you can write a short commit message describing your additions (or changes), and select "Create a new branch for this commit and start a pull request."
+* Once it is, then you can write a short commit message describing your additions (or changes), and select "Create a new branch for this commit and start a pull request" at the bottom of the editor.

 If you are a dictionary curator, then you may merge pull requests of any additions or changes that you find satisfactory.